owolfdev/next-auth-example/README.md

-this is a slightly modified version of the original NextAuth.js example repo.
+this is a slightly modified version of the original **[NextAuth.js example repo](https://github.com/nextauthjs/next-auth-example.git)**.

 > The example repository is maintained from a [monorepo](https://github.com/nextauthjs/next-auth/tree/main/apps/examples/nextjs).
 Pull Requests should be opened against [`nextauthjs/next-auth`](https://github.com/nextauthjs/next-auth).